When Was Billiards Invented? Exploring the Sport’s Rich History – Blatt Billiards

 Before you learn about when billiards was invented, you should know a little bit about the game.
 Billiards is a game with many forms, including snooker and the many varieties of pool.
 According to Britannica, billiards is “any of various games played on a rectangular table with a designated number of small balls and a long stick called a cue.”

-In its most basic form, billiards is a game usually played by 2 people or 2 teams, and involves striking balls with a cue with the intention of shooting them into pockets, either directly or by bouncing them off the cushioned walls that edge the table’s surface.
+In its most basic form, billiards is a game usually played by two people or two teams.
+It involves striking balls with a cue to shoot them into pockets.
+You can do this either directly or by bouncing them off the cushioned walls that edge the table’s surface.

 Old illustration of a billiard club.

-There is some question as to exactly when billiards was invented, but there is plenty of historical evidence to support some popular theories on the subject.
+There is some question as to exactly when the game of billiards was invented.
+However, there is plenty of historical evidence to support some popular theories on the subject.
 But before we get into what we do know, here’s some interesting speculation:

-There is a record of an ancient Greek traveler named Anacharsis who reportedly saw some Egyptians playing a game that may or may not have been similar to billiards about 2.5 thousand years ago, and that it may have been adopted by the Greeks.
+There is a record of an ancient Greek traveler named Anacharsis.
+He reportedly saw some Egyptians playing a game that may or may not have been similar to billiards.
+This was about 2.5 thousand years ago.
+He also said that it may have been adopted by the Greeks.

-The passing of time means that we will never know how similar, if at all, this game actually was to billiards, but it is fun to imagine.
+The passing of time means that we will never know how similar, if at all, this game actually was to billiards.
 What we do know for sure is that some version of billiards has been played for at least the last 680 years.

 Who Invented Billiards?